betoharres/EPTCScrapper/README.md

 2. run: ``$ ruby scrap.rb``

-Will output a `.db` file
+It will output a `.db` file

+**NOTES**:
-**NOTE**: one file at a time otherwise the EPTC website go down - process take around 1h
+- one url at a time otherwise EPTC's website will go down
+- entire process take around 1h

 ## Bus example: